paulveillard/cybersecurity-secure-software-supplychain-lifecyle/README.md

 Successfully implementing DevSecOps begins well before the application pipeline.
 As a first step, organizations will want to ensure their underlying infrastructure and application services are running on an enterprise open source foundation prehardened with built-in security tools and features.
 ### 1) Get trusted images and libraries out-of-the-box

-Stay on top of the latest vulnerabilities and security
+**Stay on top of the latest vulnerabilities and security risks** by making use of trusted content in the form of libraries from popular application frameworks available including Java, Node.js, Python, Go, and packages from Red Hat Enterprise Linux (RHEL).